MassivelyOverthinking/Stash/README.md

     is_villain=True
 )

-example1.name = "Norman Osborn"     # Raises an AttributeError, as value are immutable.
+example1.name = "Norman Osborn"     # Raises an AttributeError, as values are immutable.
 ```

 ## 🔒 Preserve Methods